 The best way to avoid the formation of mould and condensation in the first place is by ensuring homes are effectively ventilated.
 However, if mould and condensation have already appeared the best course of action is to act fast.
-As soon as a resident makes a complaint there are three simple steps that landlords can take to effectively solve the problem:
+As soon as a resident makes a complaint there are four simple steps that landlords can take to effectively solve the problem:

 - Undertake a comprehensive property survey to identify the location and cause of the mould within the dwelling;

 - Carry out a thorough mould removal treatment to eradicate any mould;

 - Install adequate ventilation equipment to ensure condensation and mould won’t return;

 - Environmental data logging to monitor the indoor environment and future proof the dwelling.